 The following descriptions identify each of the Underlying Funds in which the Investment Portfolios are expected to invest and briefly summarize the investment objective, policies and certain investment risks of such Underlying Fund.
 The information was obtained from the most recent prospectus of each Underlying Fund available prior to the date of this Plan Disclosure Statement.
 These summaries are qualified in their entirety by reference to the detailed information included in each Underlying Portfolio's current prospectus and statement of additional information or statement of pertinent information, which contain additional information not summarized herein and which may identify additional principal risks to which the respective Underlying Portfolio may be subject.

-The Prospectuses, Statements of Additional Information and annual and semi-annual reports to shareholders of the Underlying Funds, available by visiting the Program's Web site, www.collegeaccess529.com, or by calling the Program Manager, toll-free, at 1-866-529-7462, contain further information on these and other aspects of investments in the Underlying Funds.
-The prospectuses are also available at the Web site of the SEC at www.sec.gov.
+The Prospectuses, Statements of Additional Information and annual and semi-annual reports to shareholders of the Underlying Funds contain further information on these and other aspects of investments in the Underlying Funds.
+The prospectuses are available at the Web site of the SEC at www.sec.gov.
 The investment objectives, policies and risks of an Underlying Fund may change at any time, without the consent of Account Owner, and the Program Manager is under no obligation to notify the Account Owner of such changes.
 Furthermore, no assurance can be given that any Underlying Fund will achieve its objective or that any Individual Investment Portfolio will remain invested in such Underlying Fund.
 Please see the section "Underlying Fund Risks" following the Underlying Fund Descriptions for a description of the risks of investing in the Underlying Funds.